S-Hunt/FoilTrack/README.md

 Documentation, such as it is, for the scripts are in the File ImageAnalysisSuiteDocumentation.docx.

-The suite of scripts has been tested under:

-	Ubuntu 14.04 / Matlab 2014a

-	MacOS 10.13 (High Siera) / MatLab 2017a

 *N.B.:*

 1. This is reseach software not written for public consumption.
 The many bugs are all mine.
 If you find any please let me know.